Joiry/HSL_Carp/align_gnet_pt1.md

 In this lesson:
  * A brief background on alignment
- * Creating an index for alignment
+ * Where are indexes stored
  * Start aligning fastq files